chris-short/devopsish.com/content/post/112/index.md

 [A Kubernetes Development Workflow for MacOS](https://medium.com/@mo_keefe/a-kubernetes-development-workflow-for-macos-8c41669a4518) — iTerm2, kubectx, [GitOps](https://www.weave.works/technologies/gitops/), VS Code, and more.
 I'll be using this to fine tune my environment for sure.

-[How Kubernetes replace people: Pods – Dmitriy Chaban – Medium](https://medium.com/@dmi3coder/how-kubernetes-replace-people-pods-1535e44310cb) — "This small article’s mission is to introduce people with Kubernetes by comparison with old by-hand methods."
+[How Kubernetes replace people: Pods – Dmitriy Chaban – Medium](https://medium.com/@dmi3coder/how-kubernetes-replace-people-pods-1535e44310cb) — "This small article's mission is to introduce people with Kubernetes by comparison with old by-hand methods."

 [5 Container Alternatives to Docker](https://containerjournal.com/2019/01/22/5-container-alternatives-to-docker/) — Docker being a gross company is all the reason I need.